-Many children’s needs are met through differentiated class work, small group work or individual support within the classroom.
+Many children’s needs are met through adapted and/or scaffolded/supported class work, small group work or individual support within the classroom.
 The school runs a number of programmes to cater for particular needs e.g. Beat Dyslexia, Nessy, Clicker 6, Drawing and Talking Therapy, Memory Magic, Sensory Circuits, Social Skills groups and Precision teaching.
 Progress is carefully monitored using Entry and Exit data.

 Parents are included at all stages and are considered joint partners in their child’s education.